By Tim Lambert

 In the Middle Ages ordinary people often drank ale.
 Other drinks included cider and mead.

-In the 12th and 13th centuries vines were grown in England due to the mild climate of that time.
-However in the 14th century the Earth cooled and the practice ended.
-Wine was imported from France and Germany and so it was expensive.
+Wine was the drink of the wealthy.
+It was imported from France and Germany and so it was expensive.
 Wine was also imported from the Eastern Mediterranean.
 It was called Malmsey wine, which is a corruption of Monemvasia, a town famous for its wine.

 The origins of vodka are lost in the mists of time but it is believed it was first made in Eastern Europe during the Middle Ages.